cyrsis/wsbdegenerate/README.md

 ##Built With

-flutter, hasura, solana , firebase for auth, regular database
+flutter, hasura, solana , firebase for auth, firebase

 ----
 To-do